-Doctors and nurses account for one of the highest rates of addiction in the workforce.
-According to USA Today, “Across the country, more than 100,000 doctors, nurses, technicians and other health professionals struggle with abuse or addiction, mostly involving narcotics such as Oxycodone and Fentanyl.”
+Doctors and nurses account for some of the highest rates of addiction in the workforce.
+According to USA Today, “Across the country, more than 100,000 doctors, nurses, technicians, and other health professionals struggle with abuse or addiction, mostly involving Narcotics such as Oxycodone and Fentanyl.”

-Like many other working professionals facing an addiction, there are many reasons a medical professional might turn to drugs or alcohol.
+Like many other working professionals facing an addiction, a medical professional might have multiple reasons for turning to drugs or alcohol.
 They could be looking for a way to stay alert on an all-day or overnight shift or a way to escape the emotional pain from a day of hard decisions and upsetting outcomes.

 What sets doctors and nurses apart from other professionals is their accessibility to highly sought-after drugs — because it’s easier for them to get the drugs, it’s easier to create or feed an addiction.